 In other words, tort laws are like tariffs, and doctors are like crates of fruit.
 Hmm.
 This argument is doubly disappointing, because Franks too is a Freedom Caucus member.

 During the ratification debates of 1787 and 1788, the “tort laws are tariffs” theory would have been dismissed as absurd, not only by the supporters, but also by the opponents of the proposed Constitution.
 Federalists and Antifederalists alike understood “commerce” much more narrowly than does the modern Supreme Court.

-Professor Robert G. Natelson, a leading scholar of the Constitution’s original meaning, explains the difference in an important 2011 article, “The Roots of American Judicial Federalism .”
+Professor Robert G. Natelson explains the difference in an important 2011 article, “The Roots of American Judicial Federalism .”
 In the founding era, he writes:

 To “regulate commerce” was to supervise imports and exports, control money and other weights and measures, oversee transportation, and administer the “law merchant”—that is, the law governing mercantile trade, markets and fairs, cargo insurance, and commercial finance.
 Governance of other activities, even economic activities closely connected with commerce, was not part of “to regulate commerce,” as the Constitution employed that phrase.

 Supporters of ratification assured the public that under the new system the states would retain their traditional jurisdiction over civil justice.
 Congress would have no power in that area.
 This assurance was specific and unqualified.
 Without it, the Constitution might not have been ratified.
 This fact, in my view, renders modern Commerce Clause arguments irrelevant.